candrholdings/reactnative-crypto-demo/README.md

       }
       ```

     3. Hooks up with JavaScript
       1. When either the input string or secret textbox is updated, we will rerun the encryption process

       ```js
       onSecretChange(secret) {
         this.setState({ secret });
-        this._encrypt(this.state.inputText, secret);
+        this._encrypt(this.state.inputText, secret).done();
       }

       onInputStringChange(inputString) {
         this.setState({ inputString });
-        this._encrypt(inputString, this.state.secret);
+        this._encrypt(inputString, this.state.secret).done();
       }
       ```